mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 ### Dan

 {% include verse.html
-text="When Abram heard that his nephew had been taken captive, he led forth his trained men, born in his house, three hundred eighteen of them, and went in pursuit as far as **Dan**." verse="Genesis 14:14"
+text="When Abram heard that his relative was taken captive, he led out his three hundred eighteen trained men, born in his house, and pursued as far as **Dan**." verse="Genesis 14:14"
 %}